OMA elections: Frequently asked questions

 • Have not been convicted of an indictable offence under the Criminal Code of Canada

 The board chair will approach each sitting director whose current term is ending to confirm their plans for the upcoming election.
-In the case where the director holds a non-physician position and is interested in being re-elected, the director would be presented to the membership for a ratification vote, providing they meet the requirements outlined below:
+In the case where the director holds a non-physician position and is interested in serving an additional term, the director would be presented to the membership as a re-appointed director, providing they meet the requirements outlined below:

 • Has not exceeded the maximum term limit